mjdgv/projects/Effect of Valence on Song's Popularity/README.md

 **Disclaimer**

 This project was a team effort.
-I wrote most of the R code with the excpetion of the model diagnostics graphs.
+I wrote most of the R code with the exception of the model diagnostics graphs.

 **Findings**